mruKulkarni/mruKulkarni/README.md

-- 👋 Hi, I’m @mruKulkarni
+- 👋 Hi, I’m Mrunal
-- 👀 I’m interested in ...
+- 👀 I’m interested in everything!
-- 🌱 I’m currently ...
+- 🌱 I’m currently studying at PES University
-- 📫 You can reach me at ....
+- 📫 You can reach me at mrunalgk@gmail.com

 <!---
 mruKulkarni/mruKulkarni is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.